stuebersystems/doc.ezcastpro.en/docs/pro-box-b10/fixedhost.md

 You will find the Fixed Host function you will need to open [Admin Settings](#adminsettings) in the Advanced Settings.

-* While the desird Host is still using the EZCast Pro device, access the Advanced Settings, make sure you have installed the [Software](quickstart.md#InstallSoftware) and are connected to your EZCast Pro Dongle II.
+* While the desired Host is still using the EZCast Pro device, access the Advanced Settings, make sure you have installed the [Software](quickstart.md#InstallSoftware) and are connected to your EZCast Pro Dongle II.

 * Launch the 'EZCastPro' software on your device.